 Choose the Sage Oracle Touch if you want café-quality espresso and milk drinks fully automated, but still want the satisfaction of a proper portafilter machine.
 The dual boiler and 58mm commercial grouphead mean you're using real espresso equipment — just without the skill barrier.
 It's the best all-round premium home espresso machine in the UK.

-Choose the De'Longhi La Specialista Prestigio if you want to develop genuine barista skills but with smart assistance that removes the most frustrating variables.
-At ~£699 it's the most accessible machine here, and the sensor grinding and smart tamper make a real difference to consistency.
+Choose the Sage Barista Express Impress if you want to develop genuine barista skills but with smart assistance that removes the most frustrating variables.
+At £594.99 it's the most accessible machine here, and the Impress assisted tamping plus integrated dose-control grinder make a real difference to consistency.
 Pair it with a milk frothing course on YouTube and you'll be making excellent coffee within a week.

-Choose the Jura E8 if you want the absolute best quality from a fully automatic machine and price is secondary.
-No other bean-to-cup machine under £2,500 comes close to its espresso quality or range of specialities.
-It's the machine for someone who drinks two or more serious coffees a day and wants the best result with zero effort.
+Choose the De'Longhi Rivelia if you want the best quality from a fully automatic bean-to-cup machine without paying flagship prices.
+Its Bean Switch dual hoppers, intuitive touchscreen and excellent automatic milk system make it the standout value pick in premium bean-to-cup.
+It's the machine for someone who drinks two or more coffees a day — or a household with different tastes — and wants the best result with zero effort.

 Common questions